andreiAlvarez/katas-codewars/README.md

 Write a function that always returns 5

 Sounds easy right?
 Just bear in mind that you can't use any of the following characters: 0123456789*+-/

+// kata 17
+Your task is to convert a given number into a string with commas added for easier readability.
+The number should be rounded to 3 decimal places and the commas should be added at intervals of three digits before the decimal point.
+There does not need to be a comma at the end of the number.
+You will receive both positive and negative numbers.
+Examples
+commas(1) == "1"
+commas(1000) == "1,000"
+commas(100.2346) == "100.235"
+commas(1000000000.23) == "1,000,000,000.23"
+commas(-1) == "-1"
+commas(-1000000.123) == "-1,000,000.123"